makandra/makandra-rubocop/README.md

 If our defaults don't match your opinion, you should discuss with the team.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/makandra/makandra-rubocop.

+If you make any changes to this gem's Ruby code, make sure to run `rubocop`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.